-If you are being investigated by a United States government agency or have been arrested for a Federal crime, do not wait to contact a lawyer.
+If you are being investigated by a United States government agency or have been arrested for a Federal crime, do not wait to contact a Maryland federal crimes lawyer.
 These cases are entirely different from city and county cases.
 United States law enforcements agents are typically better trained than state and local cops, and assistant U.S. attorneys are typically older and more experienced than city and county prosecutors.
 Not to mention, the stakes are usually higher in federal criminal court, as the criminal code contains strict sentencing guidelines for many offenses.
 The lawyers at The Herbst Firm are available 24 hours a day, 7 days a week for a free consultation about your case.
 Maryland is part of the fourth judicial circuit, and cases are either heard in the district court in Baltimore City or in Greenbelt.
 Washington D.C. has its own federal judicial circuit that hears federal criminal cases alleged to have been committed within the city limits.